KaterinaLupacheva/ramonak.io/content/posts/2021-08-15--personal-dashboard.md

   - "React"
   - "Material UI"
   - "Next.js"
-description: "Overview of how I built the dashboard for my personal projects using Next.js, Material UI, MongoDB and API integrations."
+description: "Overview of how I built the dashboard for my personal projects using Next.js, Material UI, MongoDB, with dev.to, GitHub, Twitter, and npm API integration."
 socialImage: "/media/personal-dashboard.png"
 ---